Updated on: 19.06.2021

 The Type of capital assets and your holding period of that asset before selling it define the short and long-term nature of the capital gains.

-Sticking to this article, Cost Inflation Index is used only in case of Long-term capital gains calculation and that too in non Equity asset classes like Gold, Real estate (residential/commercial/land), tradeable debt securities.
+Sticking to this article, Capital gain Index is used only in case of Long-term capital gains calculation and that too in non Equity asset classes like Gold, Real estate (residential/commercial/land), tradeable debt securities.
+(Read: Taxation of Mutual funds in India)

 (You may also like – Should you buy capital gain bonds to save capital gains tax?)